Igrium/ScaffoldEditor/design.md

   - Option to override the entity's serialization behavior using `toXML` and `fromXML` methods.

+- Logic system should be completely detached from world system.
+This way, users can use Scaffold to create logic for vanilla worlds.

 ## Projects

 - With the addition of custom dimensions, it may be possible to distribute multiple levels in one world.